Academic Preparation

 • 2 semesters of Math (1 semester of Calculus and 1 semester of Statistics)

 Prerequisites to dental school are school specific.
+Additional coursework across disciplines may be required.
 Please refer to the relevant websites below for detailed course requirements.

 • 2 semesters of Biology with labs